vitessio/website/content/en/docs/19.0/user-guides/vschema-guide/foreign-keys.md

 Please note, that in this version of Vitess, this mode is experimental and should be used cautiously.
 {{< /info >}}

 Users can run Vitess such that it keeps track of all the foreign key constraints using the schema tracker.
-To run Vitess in this mode, `foreignKeyMode` VSchema property has to be set to `FK_MANAGED` for the given keyspace.
+To run Vitess in this mode, `foreignKeyMode` VSchema property has to be set to `managed` for the given keyspace.

 In this mode, Vitess takes care of splitting up DMLs that would cause updates on a child table in a foreign key constraint.
 All the queries on MySQL are executed such that InnoDB doesn't end up running any updates which don't make their way into the binary log.
 This allows VReplication to work properly, thus relaxing one of the limitations of the previous approach.